Civita-Project/digital-native-institutions/dissertation/dissertation_frame.md

 Introduce:

-* brute facts vs. institutional facts
+* brute facts vs. institutional facts,
-* status-function assignments (SFAs)
+* status-function assignments (SFAs),
-* constitutive rules (“X counts as Y in C”)
+* constitutive rules (“X counts as Y in C”),
-* the gap between institutional facts and their digital representations
+* the gap between institutional facts and their digital representations.

-And show why current digital reforms fail:
+Show why current digital reforms fail:

-> They digitize administrative workflows **without digitizing the status functions that make those workflows meaningful.**
+> They digitize administrative workflows without digitizing the status functions that make those workflows meaningful.

-This justifies the need for NSU and DNI.
+This justifies the need for DNI and SFEU.

 ---

 ## **1.3 Introducing DNI (Digital Native Institutions)**

-* A **theoretical category** (not tech)
+* A **theoretical category**, not a technology.
-* Defined by **necessary and sufficient conditions**
+* Defined by **necessary and sufficient conditions**.
-* DNI = institutions whose constitutive rules and status functions are:
+* DNI are institutions whose constitutive rules and status functions are:

-  * explicitly defined
+  * explicitly defined,
-  * representable in digital form
-  * enforceable through protocol-bound transitions
+  * digitally representable,
+  * protocol-enforceable,
-  * auditable end-to-end
+  * end-to-end auditable.

-Here, reference Project File #2.
+(Reference: `dni_theory.md`)

 ---

-## **1.4 Introducing NSU (National Service Unit)**
+## **1.4 Introducing SFEU (Status-Function Execution Unit)**

-* Not an ontology of the state
+* Not an ontology of the state.
-* Not a “digital ministry”
+* Not a “digital ministry.”
-* Not an IT platform
+* Not an IT platform.

-NSU = **the institutional infrastructure that operationalizes status functions** using:
+SFEU is **institutional execution infrastructure** that operationalizes status functions via:

-* attestation
+* attestation,
-* state-transition rules
+* state-transition rules,
-* exception governance
+* exception governance,
-* evidence layers
+* evidence layers,
-* minimal identity bindings
+* minimal identity bindings.

-Reference Project File #7.
+(Reference: `sfeu_blueprint.md`)

 ---

 ## **1.5 Research Questions**

-Examples:

-* RQ1: Under what conditions can national institutions become “digital native” in the Searlean sense?
+* RQ1: Under what conditions can institutions become digital native in the Searlean sense?
 * RQ2: How can institutional facts be stably represented, enforced, and audited in high-friction states?
-* RQ3: What equilibrium changes occur when administrative discretion is protocol-constrained?
+* RQ3: What equilibrium shifts occur when administrative discretion is protocol-constrained?
-* RQ4: How can NSU be prototyped and empirically evaluated?
+* RQ4: How can SFEU be prototyped and empirically evaluated?

 ---